kaikang-sde/kaikang-sde.github.io/_posts/AI/Fundamentals/2025-03-07-Introduction-to-LLMs.md

 ---
 title: Introduction to LLMs
-date: 2025-03-08
+date: 2025-03-07
-categories: [AI]
+categories: [AI, Fundamentals]
 tags: [AI, LLMs]
 author: kai
 ---

-# 🌟 How AI Learns, Predicts, and Generates Language
+# 🚀 How AI Learns, Predicts, and Generates Language

 ## 📌 What is an LLM?
 A **Large Language Model(LLM)** is an advanced **Natural Language Processing (NLP)** model powered by deep learning.
 Trained on vast amounts of text data.
 It can **understand**, **generate**, and **reason** about human language.